sical/NameThatChart/README.md

 In extention, this website have a chrome app extention which allow an user to capture a screen area and instantly upload it to our databse in oder to discover what others would name this chart.

-To install it, just drag and drop the app (NameThatChart-capture.crx located in the Chrome app folder) into chrome://extensions/.
+To install it, just drag and drop the app (NameThatChart-capture.crx located in the "Chrome app" folder) into chrome://extensions/.

 ## Understand web app structure